Dave Edmunds: 1990 onwards

 He returned and performed "Sabre Dance" on Jools' Annual Hootenanny on the 2009/10 edition.
-An album release on 19 November 2013 called ...Again, featured recordings from the 1990s, plus four new tracks, Edmunds' first for almost 20 years, with the title track released as a digital download single.
+An album release on 19 November 2013 called ...Again, featured recordings from the 1990s plus four new tracks.
+This was Edmunds' first release in almost 20 years, with the title track released as a digital download single.
 In 2015, Edmunds released his first instrumental album On Guitar...
 Dave Edmunds: Rags & Classics, which featured instrumental covers of classic songs, such as The Beach Boys' "God Only Knows" and Elton John's "Your Song".
-The album was Edmunds' final album and after playing a final show in July 2017, he was reported to have retired from the music business.
+The album was Edmunds' final album, and after playing a final show in July 2017, he was reported to have retired from the music business.

 Personal life

 In July 2025, Edmunds experienced a major cardiac arrest before being revived with CPR according to his wife Cici Edmunds.
-He is currently stable and recovering.
+He has since recovered.